yicheng4/collabs-user-study-version/ckpt1/README.md

 Collabs container for checkpoint 1.
 Containers are network agnostic and can be run in any "host".

 ## Goal
+To begin, we need a data structure representing the animal that we’d like for our app to store, of course using the `collabs` package.
+So start by defining a class that would model one instance of an animal, and which is able to construct all of the fields you believe will be required for each animal.

+Once this class representing the animal is defined, you can add it to the application by instantiating it and manipulating it inside of `async function ()`.
+Here, we would like to collect user inputs from the HTML form and update the states of the animal.
+Finally, in order for the user to see these updates, we must display these fields in the DOM.
+Note updates must be visible in the DOM whether the updates are made in the local replica or if updates come in from remote replicas.

+Please create the appropriate `Collab`s and fill in the TODOs in `ckpt1/src/my_container.ts`  so that the animal’s `name` (i.e. Alice, Bob) and `height` (i.e. 5 inches) can be collaboratively edited.
+That way, the animal shelter staff can edit them on different devices!
-At checkpoint1, we only have one animal and we would like the animal shelter staff to be able to update its `name` and `height`.
+At checkpoint1, we only have one animal and the animal shelter staff should be able to update its `name` and `height`.

 ## Installation